 Shareholder approval is being sought at the forthcoming Annual General Meeting, under ordinary Resolution 10, to change the Company's Investment Policy.
-The proposal is explained in the Notice of Meeting which is included within this Annual Report on pages 89-98.
+The proposal is explained in the Notice of Meeting which is included within the Annual Report.

 The current investment objective and policy is set out below.
-The minor change to the investment objective of "in" to "predominantly within the", is shown below, and does not require shareholder approval.
+The minor change to the investment objective of "in" to "predominantly within the" alternative and specialist sectors, is shown below, and does not require shareholder approval.

-Investment objective
+Investment Objective